 Information Communication Technologies (ICTs) and digital innovations are widely recognized as the key tools for supporting progress towards the SDGs [3, 8, 16].
-The ICT4SIDS Partnership (Registered UN Partnership No: 8005), formed in Samoa, is primarily focusing on the following innovative solution approaches under the UN-OHRLLS guidance:
+The objective of ICT4SIDS Partnership (Registered UN Partnership No: 8005) is rapid implementation of SDGs at a massive scale by using the latest developments in ICT.
+Specifically, we have developed: